chewitt-swts/Rocketmiles/README.md

 <b>***Logs</b>

 Each test script is designed to write log files to the same directory that the test scripts are stored in.
 The script will create a folder titled “logs,” if one does not already exist,then proceed in creating the log file.
 Each log will contain a log of any Exceptions encountered at runtime.
-It will also contain a complete readout of the start and completion of each test case, as well as the load time of each test case.
+It will also contain a complete readout of the start and completion of each test case, as well as the load time of each test case (in milliseconds).

 The log files are named with an acronym of the test module and timestamp.
 The acronyms are: